-Mechanisms to Adjust the Debt
+Mechanisms to adjust the debt

 PROMESA provides mechanisms for restructuring this debt, mainly through two Titles of the law: Title III and Title VI.

-- PROMESA’s Title III, follows roughly the U.S. bankruptcy law.
+- PROMESA’s Title III follows roughly the U.S. bankruptcy law.
 Puerto Rico’s creditors are separated into groups based on the different legal rights of their claims, such as the kind of bonds they own or other claims, such as pensions.
 The Oversight Board negotiates plans of adjustments to lower Puerto Rico’s debt to sustainable levels, subject to a confirmation process by the federal court.
-Some creditor groups might reject the plan, but once the court confirms the plan it becomes binding on all groups, even those that rejected it.
+Some creditor groups might reject the plan, but once the court confirms the plan it becomes binding on all groups, even those who rejected it.

 - PROMESA’s Title VI requires that all groups of creditors accept the plan before the court can confirm it, and is primarily aimed at financial debt, not pensions or other types of claims.